seL4/isabelle/Admin/components/README.md

 ### Supported platforms ###

-A broad range of hardware and operating system platforms are supported by building executables on **base-line versions** that are neither too old nor too new.
+A broad range of hardware and operating system platforms are supported by building executables on base-line versions that are neither too old nor too new.
 Common OS families should work: Linux, macOS, Windows.
 Exotic platforms are unsupported: NixOS, BSD, Solaris etc.

-The official platforms, with base-line operating systems, and reference machines are as follows:
+The official platforms, with **base-line operating systems**, and reference machines are as follows:

   * `x86_64-linux`